 We only store your information on servers located within the European Economic Area (EEA).
 Any third parties that we share your data with are also required to be located within the EEA and are GDPR, DPA2018 compliant.
 These servers are fully protected and encrypted.

 Retention of your information

-- If you participate in any pre-admission assessment but do not go on to become a resident within CHG, we will keep your information for only for as long is necessary to enable us to be compliant with our legal and contractual obligations and relevant legislations.
+- If you participate in any pre-admission assessment but do not go on to become an individual we support, your information will only be kept for as long as it is lawfully necessary to enable us to be compliant with our legal and contractual obligations and relevant legislations.

 - You have enhanced rights under the new act in respect of the information we hold subject to some exemptions.

 Please note that the way we process your information and the legal basis on which we rely on to process it affects the extent to which these rights apply.

 - Right to be informed about the processing of your information (this is what this notice sets out to do);